crustio/crust-wiki/docs/build-ipfs-web3-auth-gateway.md

 ## Deploy

-> Please make sure you have IPFS Gateway runnning locally, you can refer [this doc](https://docs.ipfs.io/concepts/ipfs-gateway/#overview) to config the gateway information.
+> Please make sure you have IPFS Gateway running locally, you can refer to [this doc](https://docs.ipfs.io/concepts/ipfs-gateway/#overview) to config the gateway.

 ### 1. Run IPFS W3Auth